 The purpose of this training is to minimize or eliminate situations where employees could be exposed to human blood or other potentially infectiously bodily materials (OPIM).
 It is important to isolate or contain such materials to prevent an exposure.
-OPIM does not include common body wastes such as feces, urine, vomit, nasal secretions, sputum, sweat or tears unless visible blood is present.

 - a) All employees must attend Bloodborne - b) Informational Training which describes steps that employees can take to protect themselves from human blood or OPIM and procedures that need to be taken should an exposure incident occur. - Employees must immediately isolate a contaminated area.
 For example, employees may cordon off a row of seats where blood is present, lock a contaminated restroom or put a rubber mat over blood or OPIM in a corridor. - Employees cannot conduct clean-up activities unless they have been properly trained on the Bloodborne Pathogens Exposure Control Plan. - Employees must notify the Conductor of the contamination, so that arrangements can be made for a qualified person to conduct the clean-up. - c) Optional Bloodborne Pathogens Exposure Control Plan training is also available that explains how to identify different exposure situations and proper cleaning and decontamination methods.